FREQUENTLY ASKED QUESTIONS

 Still need help?
 CONTACT US.
-We will be glad to assist you.

 Questions about Home Health Care

 Home Health care is a group of medical services, provided in the home to assist you and your family member recovering from an illness or injury.
-Medical services can include Registered Nurse, Certified Wound Specialist, Physical Therapists, Occupation Therapists, Speech Therapists, Medical Social Worker and Certified Home Health Aides.
+Medical services can include Registered Nurse, Certified Wound Specialist, Physical Therapists, Occupational Therapists, Speech Therapists, Medical Social Worker and Certified Home Health Aides.

 To qualify for home health care you must have a diagnosis that requires the expertise of a nurse or a rehabilitation therapist.
 Medicare requires that patients receiving Home Health services must be homebound.
 Activities such as going to doctor’s appointments, attending church or hair appointments can still be considered homebound.